adsblol/feed/README.md

 The `adsblol` service can feed to other aggregators.

-To feed <adsb.one> and <theairtraffic.com>, two community aggregators we actively work with to share data, follow these steps.
+To feed <https://adsb.one> and <https://theairtraffic.com>, two community aggregators we actively work with to share data, follow these steps.

 Edit the .env file and ensure these lines look like this: